Rutuja1193/DSW-Classification-Problem/README.md

 The primary goal of NBFC is to:

    • Develop a classification model to predict loan repayment behavior.

    • Identify potential defaulters and non-defaulters.

    • Enhance risk assessment and improve the loan approval process.

-#
+## Repository Structure

 ## Data Overview: